anjanaw/leap-labs/README.md

 - Only tested on ImageNet sample images.
 - ImageNet normalisation is not applied.
 - Quality of the adversarial sample may be poor due to resizing
+- There is an option to use gpu when running on terminal with `--device`, gradio app will select gpu if available.